filipp-filippov/scripts/README.md

 **kafka**: This directory contains a scripts for creation of kafka topics from yaml template.
 It also will create additional partitions for given topics if it's number less than in template. <br />

+**sync_kv**: Cript for Azure keyvault secrets migration(export and import) using Azure application as credentials provider.
+You will need to specify source KV, destination KV and Azure application credentaials.
+Everything else will be done by script <br />

  Will be more